Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 What to Say: Example Speeches

-Appearing as a helpful Citizen: "I think the pattern is clear.
+Appearing as a helpful Villager: "I think the pattern is clear.
 Players 3 and 8 have voted together on every round.
 That's either coincidence or coordination.
 Let's put Player 3 up for a vote and watch how Player 8 reacts.
 Their response will tell us a lot."

-Misdirecting toward a Mafia suspect: "Player 9 hasn't been accused once this entire game.
+Misdirecting toward a Werewolf suspect: "Player 9 hasn't been accused once this entire game.
 Not once.
 In five rounds, with this many eliminations, that level of safety isn't natural.
 Either the entire table has a blind spot, or Player 9 is on a team that's been shielding them from scrutiny."

 Common Mistakes

 Creating a detectable targeting pattern.
-If the town is tracking two kills per night and your targets follow an obvious logic (always the quietest player, always the person who spoke last), sharp analysts will narrow down the Maniac's identity.
+If the town is tracking two losses per night and your targets follow an obvious logic (always the quietest player, always the person who spoke last), sharp analysts will narrow down the Maniac's identity.
 Vary your targeting reasoning to stay invisible.

 How This Role Interacts With Others

-Kill Priority: A Framework
+Target Priority: A Framework

 See Also